ibuddieat/zk_libcod/doc/added_dvars.md

   * `sv_kickGamestateLimitedClients`
     * Type: Boolean
     * Default: True
-    * Effect: Kick clients that do not support enough gamestate data for the current mod to function properly (usually only affecting players on versions 1.0 or 1.2).
+    * Effect: Kick clients that do not support enough gamestate data for the current mod to function properly (usually only affecting players on game versions 1.0 or 1.2).
 If set to false, the players can connect, but will most probably have some shaders displayed incorrectly (in an optimal case).
   * `sv_kickMessages`
     * Type: Boolean
     * Default: True